Talkasi/bmstu-iu7-C/lab_01_04_01/func_tests/readme.md

 - Flat is not in the first entrance.
 ## Negative tests
 - Flat number is zero or lower;
-- Flat parameter is not a number.
+- Flat parameter is not a number;
+- File is empty.